Jonah Who Will Be 25 in the Year 2000

-Jonah Who Will Be 25 in the Year 2000 (Jonas qui aura 25 ans en l'an 2000) is a 1976 Swiss drama film directed by Alain Tanner and written by Tanner and John Berger.
-The location of the shooting was Geneva.
+Jonah Who Will Be 25 in the Year 2000 (French: Jonas qui aura 25 ans en l'an 2000) is a 1976 Swiss-French drama film directed by Alain Tanner and written by Tanner and John Berger.
+Starring Roger Jendly, Myriam Boyer, Jean-Luc Bideau and Miou-Miou, it premiered in 1976 and received the Ernest Artaria Prize and the International Critics Award at the 1976 Locarno Film Festival.